Science for management

 - The National Environmental Research Program (NERP) Tropical Ecosystems Hub.

-The National Environmental Science Programme is due to commence in January 2015.
-It will build on its predecessors — the National Environmental Research Program and the Australian Climate Change Science Programme — to support decision-makers to understand, manage and conserve Australia’s environment with the best available information, based on world-class science.
+The National Environmental Science Programme commenced in January 2015.
+It builds on its predecessors — the National Environmental Research Program and the Australian Climate Change Science Programme — to support decision-makers to understand, manage and conserve Australia’s environment with the best available information, based on world-class science.

 A Vulnerability Assessment: of the issues that could have far-reaching consequences for the Great Barrier Reef.